A-theProgrammer/Latent-3D-GGaussian-Diffusion/README.md

   - Each output is a 1024-point 3D point cloud.
   - The encoder compresses the point cloud into a 64-dimensional latent vector.
   - The decoder reliably reconstructs the overall shape and structure.
-  - You can increase point density by modifying the `num_points` parameter, though this may affect speed and memory usage.
+  - You can increase point density by modifying the `num_points` parameter (at the cost of speed and memory).

 - **Real-Time Capabilities:**
-  - Capable of interactive sampling and rendering in applications such as Gradio or Streamlit.
+  - Supports interactive sampling and rendering in applications such as Gradio or Streamlit.
   - On a modest GPU (e.g., RTX 2060+), you can sample 5–10 point clouds per second.
   - Suitable for live feedback in AR/VR previews or dynamic user interfaces.